icopy-site/awesome/docs/awesome/awesome-honeypots.md

 - Data Collection
     - [Kippo2MySQL](https://bruteforcelab.com/kippo2mysql) - Extracts some very basic stats from Kippo’s text-based log files and inserts them in a MySQL database.
-    - [Kippo2ElasticSearch](https://bruteforcelab.com/kippo2elasticsearch) - Python script to transfer data from a Kippo SSH honeypot MySQL database to an ElasticSearch instance (https://github.com/paralax/awesome-honeypots/blob/master/server or cluster).
+    - [Kippo2ElasticSearch](https://bruteforcelab.com/kippo2elasticsearch) - Python script to transfer data from a Kippo SSH honeypot MySQL database to an ElasticSearch instance (server or cluster).

 - Passive network audit framework parser
-    - [Passive Network Audit Framework (https://github.com/paralax/awesome-honeypots/blob/master/pnaf)](https://github.com/jusafing/https://github.com/paralax/awesome-honeypots/blob/master/pnaf) - Framework that combines multiple passive and automated analysis techniques in order to provide a security assessment of network platforms.
+    - [Passive Network Audit Framework (pnaf)](https://github.com/jusafing/pnaf) - Framework that combines multiple passive and automated analysis techniques in order to provide a security assessment of network platforms.

 - VM monitoring and tools
     - [Antivmdetect](https://github.com/nsmfoo/antivmdetection) - Script to create templates to use with VirtualBox to make VM detection harder.